msang/nl-interface/README.md

 - `data/`: Contains training and evaluation files for the RASA model.
 - `models/`: Holds the latest pre-trained models of the conversational agent.
 - `actions/`: Includes custom actions with calls to external modules .
+- `nlg/`: Includes the code to run the external NLG server
 - `config.yml`: Defines the training configuration for RASA NLU and RASA Core.
 - `domain.yml`: Defines the domain of the conversational agent, including intents, actions, entities, and slots.
 - `credentials.yml`: Contains credentials for integration with external interfaces via REST and Socket.IO channels